 I’ve seen mention online that the waits can be up to two hours.
 I again did not have time to wait that long, so this is another food experience that is still on my list.

-The closest MRT station to Hong Kong Soya Sauce Chicken Rice and Noodle is Chinatown on either the blue or purple line.
+The closest MRT station to Hong Kong Soya Sauce Chicken Rice and Noodle is Chinatown on either the blue or purple line or Maxwell on the brown line.

 Singapore Botanic Gardens